Bamboo construction is on the rise

 Later they mixed a kind of plaster from mud, straw, water and dung, which they used to coat the floors and walls, inside and out.
 Corrugated metal sheets served as the roof, and the end result was some wonderfully inviting housing, completed in less than two weeks.
 Check out YR Architecture Design to see the complete story with dozens of photos.

 Now let’s say you don’t have the ingenuity of the Professor or the wherewithal of Thurston Howell III, and you lack the means to design and construct one of these masterpieces of green-building for yourself.
 Or you live in a country with much stricter building codes.
 No problem.

-After all, you’re probably not looking to build a house of god, although some of Simón Vélez’s bamboo temples are pretty spectacular.
-You just want a modest family home with a little bit a of style and the least environmental impact possible.
-It’s all possible, and you don’t even have to relocate to a developing country in southeast Asia.
+After all, you’re probably not looking to build a house of God, although some of Simón Vélez’s bamboo temples are pretty spectacular.
+You just want a modest family home with a little bit of style and the least environmental impact possible.
+It’s all possible, and you don’t even have to relocate to a developing country in Southeast Asia.